10 Best Project Management Tools for Anyone in 2020 (Free + Paid)

 A huge amount of data is amassed over the course of a project.
 A good online project management tool allows you to generate reports that give you and your team insights on project completion, budget status, inefficiencies, and more.
 Many project management software tools come with standard reporting features.
 It’s even more helpful when those reports can be customized to your project.

-Now that you know what features to look for in a project management tool if you’re still in the market for the project management software, here are the top 10 tools you should be considering.
+Now that you know what features to look for in a project management tool if you’re still in the market for the project management software, here are the top project management tools list you should be considering.
 The list includes both free and paid options along with the features you get in each plan.

 Trello is a leading task management software with built-in collaboration tools to work with your teams.
 It’s lightweight, simple, and straightforward to use.
 It uses boards, lists, and cards to create tasks and stay organized.
 Users can collaborate within the cards, share files, and leave comments.